iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 expected by the application will be specified.
 - **Entrance criteria** Completion of a basic idea of required functionality
 - **Exit criteria** A set of defined requirements that can be easily linked to specific functionality within the product.
-Ideally these requirements will be codified with expected outputs and use cases.
-Class names should be decided by this point.
+Ideally these requirements will be codified with expected outputs.

 #### Architectural Design